Isaiah 13:11

 I will punish the world for its evil

-and the wicked for their iniquity
+and the wicked for their iniquity.

-and humble the pride of the ruthless
+and lay low the pride of the ruthless.

 Persons / Places / Events